 According to the American Dental Association, chronic and uncontrolled diabetes can destroy your teeth and oral health in multiple ways:

-• Teeth cavities – very high blood glucose levels result in a sharp decline in the quantity of saliva produced in the mouth.
+Teeth cavities– very high blood glucose levels result in a sharp decline in the quantity of saliva produced in the mouth.
 Due to this, the teeth are not cleaned properly.
 In addition, the saliva is unable to provide a buffering function and cannot maintain optimal pH in the oral cavity.
 As a result, cavities start forming on the teeth.

-• Delayed Wound Healing – diabetes also negatively affects the body’s ability to fight infections.
+Delayed Wound Healing– diabetes also negatively affects the body’s ability to fight infections.
 Therefore, oral infections and dentofacial injuries in diabetics often take longer to heal.

-• Gum Inflammation – uncontrolled diabetes also results in the destruction of fibers which attach our teeth with gums and jaw bone.
+Gum Inflammation – uncontrolled diabetes also results in the destruction of fibers that attach our teeth with gums and jaw bone.
 It also results in an inflammation of the gum tissues.
 As a result, gums in diabetics often remain swollen and painful, and they bleed easily while eating or brushing teeth.
 So, if you feel that your gums are not healing despite thorough toothbrushing and flossing, you have to urinate frequently and you feel tired and thirsty throughout the day, then you must visit your doctor immediately for a checkup.

 3. Thyroid Problems